dmeybohm/dot-notation/README.md

 ```

 Appending keys all together makes it possible to have groups of related
-configuration that can be grouped together into sections instead of having
+configuration that can be grouped together into sections.
+Otherwise, you'd have
-one place for all your controllers, another for all your routes, and so on:
+to have one place for all your controllers configuration, another for all your
+routes, and so on:

 ```php
 $array = DotNotation::expand(array(